Energy transition

 In a broader sense, the Jänschwalde site includes the current lignite-fired power plant, neighbouring industrial areas and the Jänschwalde opencast mine.
 In the coming years, wind and photovoltaic plants of our green GigawattFactory will be built on the former mining areas.
 Thus, we are making a significant contribution to achieving the expansion targets for renewable energies in Germany.
 The gap that renewables cannot yet close in meeting electricity demand must be covered by other power generation.
 This makes Jänschwalde a perfect location for the Innovative Storage Power Plant.
 We combine conventional with renewable technologies, storage capacities and hydrogen.

-The Innovative Storage Power Plant includes a modern, hydrogen-capable gas and steam turbine plant (CCGT).
-Here, natural gas as well as green hydrogen and green heat can be used to secure the power supply.
-We want to produce climate-neutral green hydrogen at the site, too.
+At Jänschwalde energy site we want to produce green hydrogen.
 If there is more solar and wind power available than is currently needed, we use it for electrolysis and store the hydrogen produced.
-In addition, there are thermal storage capacities in which renewable electricity surpluses can be stored as heat.
+It can be used for industrial purposes and as a climate-neutral fuel in the mobility sector, among other things.
+In addition, there are thermal storage capacities planned in which renewable electricity surpluses can be stored as heat.
+Hydrogen and heat storage could also feed an H2 gas and steam turbine plant (CCGT) in the future.
 The Jänschwalde ISPP is thus able to provide secure power on an industrial scale, also on the basis of CO2-free electricity generation.

 Contribution to security of supply